-One of the world’s most laid-back film festivals returned this fall in London, the BFI London film festival returned with its usual mix of world premieres and indie treats.
-Below are some of my personal festival favourites.
+One of the world’s most relaxed film festivals made its return to London this autumn.
+The BFI London Film Festival was back with its signature blend of high-profile world premieres and hidden indie gems.
+Below are a few of my personal festival highlights.

 The Rye Horn